ADT Pulse and ADT Control

 Managing Editor & Home Security Expert

-As Managing Editor for SafeHome.org, Rob Gabriele has written and edited over 1,000 articles in home security.
-His expertise is in smart home automation and home protection with thousands of hours of testing and research under his belt.
+As a home security expert and Managing Editor for SafeHome.org, Rob Gabriele has written and edited over 1,000 articles related to home security.
+His expertise is in smart home protection with thousands of hours of testing and research under his belt.
 Formerly a reporter and producer for the USAToday network, Rob has been a writer and editor for over 10 years.
-He holds a Master’s of Science with an emphasis on writing from the University of Montana, and he currently lives in the Reno/Tahoe area of Nevada.
+He holds a Master’s of Science with an emphasis on writing from the University of Montana, and he currently lives in Indianapolis, IN.